SWITCH TO DIRECTHELPMUTUAL FUNDS

 Home>Mutual Funds>Debt funds>Banking and psu funds

-Banking and PSU (public sector undertaking) debt funds primarily invest at least 80% of their corpus in obtaining debt instruments issued by banking institutions and other public sector companies.
-As per a recent amendment announced by SEBI in December 2017, debt securities issued by municipal bodies can also be included in the portfolio of such a banking and PSU fund.
-Such listed companies are usually large-cap and have AAA- rating from the top credit rating agencies in the country.
+Banking and PSU (or public sector undertaking) debt funds primarily invest at least 80% of their corpus in obtaining debt instruments issued by banking institutions and other public sector companies.
+As per an amendment announced by SEBI in December 2017, debt securities issued by municipal bodies can also be included in the portfolio of such banking and PSU funds.
+Such listed companies are usually large-cap and have AAA- ratings from the top credit rating agencies in the country.

 Why invest with Groww?